empriselab/RCareWorld/docs/submission.rst

         pip install "evalai"

-    Then go to `https://eval.ai/web/challenges/challenge-page/2351/submission`_ .
+    Then go to `submission page <https://eval.ai/web/challenges/challenge-page/2351/my-submission>`_.
 Each person's token and submission command will differ.
 Copy the command from the webpage to submit.